The Magnificent Mosques of Istanbul

 The Mosques of Mimar Sinan in Istanbul

 The skyline of Istanbul is an architectural poem.
-One of the city’s most definitive structures is the magnificent Süleymaniye Mosque, high on one of Istanbul’s seven hills.
+Understanding this glorious city and its architecture is central to an itinerary of Turkey.
+And to do that, one must become acquainted with magnificent works of Sinan, architect of a defining feature of that skyline.
+Sinan designed the magnificent and iconic Süleymaniye Mosque, high on one of Istanbul’s seven hills.
 It’s a glory to see from the opposite side of the Golden Horn.

 This is one of Istanbul’s most famous mosques, and one of several Istanbul Mosques that Sinan designed.
 Some are nearly equal in grandeur; others are more modest, and one is even hidden in a maze of fragrant shops.
 The Sulleimaniye is traced against the evening sky, and the Cihangir shimmers on the surface of the Bosporous.
 Some have a sad tale – like the Cihangir Mosque and the splendid Şehzade Mosque.
 One – the Mihrimah Sultan Mosque – even has a love story (maybe …).
 This is the tale of three of them.